 When the access control system manages parking lot entry and exit, it shall be possible to set a maximum number of vehicles authorized to access the parking area simultaneously.
 Once the parking lot is full, the system shall prevent access to any cardholder for as long as a parking space has not become available.

 Allow the definition of a controller-based interlock function, that is, a cab or room delimited by two electronically controlled doors will not open simultaneously, creating a buffer between a low-security and a high-security area.
 The door leading to the high-security area will not open if the first door was locked until the person who is trying to access the high-security area meets all identity verification parameters.
-Allow for the definition of a global gateway or KT-NCC wide mantrap with interlocking groups (up to 255) of doors and inputs.
+Allow for the definition of a Global Gateway or KT-NCC wide mantrap with interlocking groups (up to 255) of doors and inputs.

 Allow for a dual custody option to add extra security to a door by requesting that two card holders must access the door together.